 Polarized sunglasses are essential for spotting fish before they spot you.
 Copper and amber lenses work best in varied light conditions typical of flats fishing.

 Approach slowly and quietly.
 Redfish spook easily in skinny water.
-Push poles, trolling motors on low settings, and wading all work better than running an outboard anywhere near your target zone.
+Push poles, trolling motors on low, and wading all work better than running an outboard anywhere near your target zone.

 Present baits ahead of moving fish.
-Cast too close and you’ll spook them.
+Cast too close and you spook them.
 Too far and they won’t see it.
 Lead a cruising redfish by 5-10 feet depending on water clarity.

-Let your bait sink and settle before retrieving.
+Let baits sink and settle before retrieving.
 Redfish often strike during the pause rather than the movement.
-Count down to different depths systematically until you find fish.
+Count down to different depths systematically until you find where they’re holding.

 Reading Water